microsoft/microsoft-ui-xaml-specs/active/InformationBar/InformationBar.md

 ## Message wrapping behavior
 TBD: define message wrapping behavior
 - A "too long" message depends on width of container and message area.
 - Truncation with expansion symbol?
-Or longer bar to accommodate?
-Or scroll bar?
+Or taller bar to accommodate?

 ## Updating a status banner
 TBD: define updating behavior